-478 The microbiota of bees can show dynamic plasticity over time, when followed over different life 479 stages and seasons (Dong et al., 2021; Li et al., 2021; Su et al., 2021).
-For B. terrestris, developmental 480 changes have been investigated for different larval stages, which differed clearly in their microbiota 481 compared to the adults (Guo et al., 2023).
-Larvae of B. terrestris have been described to be mainly 482 colonized by Lactobacillus (Su et al., 2021), while we found all major core groups from the adults 483 within the larvae.
-The major difference was the colonization by an unspecific Pediococcus 484 (Lactobacillaceae).
-But the overall lower sequencing depth in our larval samples is also indicative for 485 a much lower microbial biomass in the larvae compared to the adults.
-As a result, three of the nine 486 larval samples needed to be removed due to low sequencing depth.
-Upon hatching, adult bumble bees, 487 much like honeybees, emerge bacteria-free and acquire their microbiota from their food, hive 488 environment or nestmates (Koch and Schmid-Hempel, 2011b; Hammer et al., 2021b).
-This process 489 happens within the first 4 days of the adult life so that the overall microbial load remains relatively 490 stable with progressing adult age for B. impatiens (Hammer et al., 2023a).
-When reared indoors, the 491 microbiota of B. terrestris and B. impatients shows no larger change in alpha diversity over time 492 (Parmentier et al., 2016; Hammer et al., 2023a).
-This was clearly different in our setup, as the placement 493 into outdoor environments resulted in diversification of bumble bee microbiota, observable by an 494 increase in in alpha diversity as well as an increase in sample dissimilarity over time.
-Especially the 495 increase in dissimilarity from time point 't4' to 't6' could indicate that a new generation of worker 496 have emerged into a more diverse hive environment.
+The microbiota of bees can show dynamic plasticity over time, when followed over different life stages and seasons (Dong et al., 2021; Li et al., 2021; Su et al., 2021).
+For B. terrestris, developmental changes have been investigated for different larval stages, which differed clearly in their microbiota compared to the adults (Guo et al., 2023).
+Larvae of B. terrestris have been described to be mainly colonized by Lactobacillus (Su et al., 2021), while we found all major core groups from the adults within the larvae.
+The major difference was the colonization by an unspecific Pediococcus (Lactobacillaceae).
+But the overall lower sequencing depth in our larval samples is also indicative for a much lower microbial biomass in the larvae compared to the adults.
+As a result, three of the nine larval samples needed to be removed due to low sequencing depth.
+Upon hatching, adult bumble bees, much like honeybees, emerge bacteria-free and acquire their microbiota from their food, hive environment or nestmates (Koch and Schmid-Hempel, 2011b; Hammer et al., 2021b).
+This process happens within the first 4 days of the adult life so that the overall microbial load remains relatively stable with progressing adult age for B. impatiens (Hammer et al., 2023a).
+Hence, colony aging has some observable, but more subtle influences on microbial community composition.
+When reared indoors, the microbiota of B. terrestris and B. impatiens shows no larger change in alpha diversity over time (Parmentier et al., 2016; Yu et al., 2023; Hammer et al., 2023a).
+This was clearly different in our setup, as the placement into outdoor environments resulted in diversification of bumble bee microbiota, observable by an increase in in alpha diversity as well as an increase in sample dissimilarity over time.
+Especially the increase in dissimilarity from time point 't4' to 't6' could indicate that a new generation of worker have emerged into a more diverse hive environment.

-497 Though diversity levels did not change, Hammer et al. (2023a) reported a community shift of the 498 bumble bee microbiota with age, resulting in a decrease in Schmidhempelia and the establishment of 499 Gilliamella, while proportions of Lactobacillus remain relatively stable over a period of 60 days.
-500 Though Schmidhempelia has been described as dominant member of the microbiota of the common 501 eastern bumble bee (B. impatiens) (Hammer et al., 2023a), we found it only with low abundances 502 within a few individuals of B. terrestris.
-We observed also larger shifts in community composition, but 503 a decrease in relative abundance of Gilliamella, while Lactobacillaceae were increasing within a 504 35 day period.
-Here, it is important to note that the previous study with B. impatiens was conducted in 505 a laboratory setting, whereas our study used B. terrestris was performed under environmental 506 conditions in outdoor cages.
-Seasonal changes and sampling time point are also strong predictor of the 507 honeybee microbiota independent from their geographic location (Almeida et al., 2023).
+Though diversity levels did not change, Hammer et al. (2023a) reported a community shift of the bumble bee microbiota with increasing colony age, resulting in a decrease in Schmidhempelia and the establishment of Gilliamella, while proportions of Lactobacillus remain relatively stable over a period of 60 days.
+Though Schmidhempelia has been described as dominant member of the microbiota of the common eastern bumble bee (B. impatiens) (Hammer et al., 2023a), we found it only with low abundances within a few individuals of B. terrestris.
+We observed also larger shifts in community composition with a decrease in relative abundance of Gilliamella, while Lactobacillaceae showed a strong increase within a 35 day period.
+Here, it is important to note that the previous study with B. impatiens was conducted in a laboratory setting which can only reflect the influence of colony aging, whereas our study used B. terrestris and was performed under environmental conditions in outdoor cages.
+Seasonal changes and sampling time point are strong predictor of the honeybee microbiota independent from geographic location (Almeida et al., 2023).
+Those phenological influences are important biological factors, which are missed in lab colony studies.

-508 4.4 Why flower diversity had no influence on the bumble bee microbiota
+4.4 Why flower diversity had no influence on the bumble bee microbiota